After Massive Data Breach, Equifax Directed Customers To Fake Site

 "I recommend companies direct people to a site that is trusted and part of their main domain, in order to make sure that something like this doesn't happen," Tarah Wheeler, a cybersecurity consultant at Red Queen Technologies, told NPR.
 "I'm grateful that the domain was registered by someone who was doing educational work and pointing out a problem like this, and not someone who's malicious."

-That's because she's seen multiple sites that are close in name to www.equifaxsecurity2017.com but are actually phishing scams.
-These schemes are "100 percent anticipated," Wheeler says, and a reason why many large companies buy up domains that are common misspellings of their domain.
+That's because she has seen multiple sites that are close in name to www.equifaxsecurity2017.com but are actually phishing scams.
+These schemes are "100 percent anticipated," Wheeler says, and a reason many large companies buy up domains that are common misspellings of their domain.

-"It's in everyone's interest to get Equifax to change this site to a reputable domain," Sweeting, a software engineer based in Medellin, Colombia, said to NPR in a written statement.
+"It's in everyone's interest to get Equifax to change this site to a reputable domain," Sweeting, a software engineer based in Medellín, Colombia, told NPR in a written statement.
 He called the site "dangerously easy to impersonate," adding that it "only took me 20 minutes to build my clone."

 "The 'wget' command on linux allows you to download a website, including all images, html, css, etc. Using this command, it was very easy to just suck their whole site down and throw it on a $5 server.
 It currently has the same type of SSL certificate as the real version, so from a trust perspective, there's no way for users to authenticate the real one vs my server.
 They should either change it to https://equifax.com (with an EV cert), or take it down altogether.